hlebon/hansgarcia/src/pages/blog/welcome-to-my-personal-blog.md

 We'll see a bit of `javascript`, `react`,`testing`, `graphql`,`web performance`, `redux`, `firebase`,`aws` and more ...

+nothing more to add

-Thanks for visiting this blog and come back soon.
+thanks for visiting this blog and I hope you come back soon.